...

 How do you get mold out of clothes?

-Take the item outside, brush off visible mold, pre-treat the area, wash it with detergent on the hottest safe setting for the fabric, and dry it fully before storing it again.
+Take the item outside, brush off visible mold gently, pre-treat the affected area, wash it with detergent on the warmest safe setting for the fabric, and dry it fully before storing it again.

 Can mold be removed from clothes completely?

 Sometimes.
-Many washable items can be saved if the mold is limited and you clean them quickly.
-Heavily damaged or delicate items may not recover well.
+Many washable items can be saved if the mold is limited and the fabric is still strong.
+Heavily damaged, deeply stained, or delicate items may not recover fully.

 Is it safe to wear moldy clothes?